"One language sets you in a corridor for life. Two languages open every door along the way." - Frank Smith

 Spring Children have ample opportunity to practise previously learnt language in order to build confidence.
 In addition, they will learn the following largely with songs and games: Des couleurs et les formes - colours and shapes; des objets dans la salle de classe - classroom objects.
 The concept of gender of nouns is introduced and simple classroom instructions are practised.

 Summer Children are taught ‘est’, ‘c’est’ and ‘ce n'est pas’ (‘is’, ‘it is’ and ‘it is not’).
 They are then taught some simple prepositions and can practise them whilst revising classroom objects.
 In the second half of term, children learn a variety of pets as well as some adjectives to describe them.
-In the final weeks, they will write and illustrate a poem about a made up animal which is a mix of two of the pets they have learned.
+In the final weeks, they will write and illustrate a poem about a made up animal which is a mix of two of the animals they have learned.

 Autumn We start the year revising numbers, the alphabet and the questions and answers from the ‘Je me présente’ topic in order to refamiliarise the children with the sounds of the language.
 Whilst revising numbers, there is a focus on the phonics ‘oi’, ‘in’, ‘eu’ ‘an’ and we revise different words with those phonemes which have appeared in previous topics (eg ‘poisson/’oiseau’).
 Children revise colours whilst learning about different francophone countries, specifically their flags.
 They then learn an extended range of classroom objects and are introduced to ‘il y a’ as well as revising ‘dans’ in order to facilitate sentence building.
 As we approach Christmas, we learn a variety of associated words and a Christmas carol which is performed in the final week.